-No Question Idaho Power PacifiCorp PGE No. Idano Power Pacificorp PGE 9 proposed methodology may currently be in use.
+No. Question Idaho Power PacifiCorp PGE 9 Should the current standard pricing methodology be retained?
+If not, what should the methodology be?
+Please describe in detail, and provide examples of where the proposed methodology may currently be in use.
 If not, in this description include the following: a.
 How proposal meets customer indifference standard b.
 How proposal meets need for transparency c.
-Ability to update avoided costs on a regular basis without the need for an No. Eliminate reliance on avoided CCCT.
+Ability to update avoided costs on a regular basis without the need for an extended regulatory process.
+No. Eliminate reliance on avoided CCCT.
 ICIRP better cost estimate, uses estimated hourly generation of proposed QF. - Better method to base on "transparent firm and non- firm electric market price index," based upon QF's ability to deliver on a firm, scheduled basis.
 No. Should align standard pricing with what a utility would otherwise acquire. - Use PDDRR as is done for both standard and nonstandard AC in Utah. - In Utah: PAC files quarterly to identify changes to avoided cost inputs and methodologies; "routine updates" such as price and load forecasts take effect immediately for nonstandard pricing; "non-routine" updates take effect in three weeks if unchallenged, and if challenged, Commission considers what level of process is appropriate for specific circumstances All nonstandard contracts are preliminary and don't take effect until approved by Commission; Commission is "ultimate arbiter of customer indifference."
-No. - Use RFP-based - May be other approaches; PGE "looks forward to exploring alternatives" - "PGE is planning to conduct regular RFPs in order to meet Oregon's steeply increasing RPS standards and to provide low cost energy in a cap and trade environment.
-PGE anticipates a 2-year procurement cadence which may provide regular market-based pricing updates." - Recent RFP \$40.70 levelized; Solar QFs currently receive \$45.19. - Current procurement provides high capacity value; adjusting the \$40.70 for lower CTP is \$36.83.
+No. Use RFP-based May be other approaches; PGE "looks forward to exploring alternatives" "PGE is planning to conduct regular RFPs in order to meet Oregon's steeply increasing RPS standards and to provide low cost energy in a cap and trade environment.
+PGE anticipates a 2-year procurement cadence which may provide regular market-based pricing updates."
+Recent RFP \$40.70 levelized; Solar QFs currently receive \$45.19.
+Current procurement provides high capacity value; adjusting the \$40.70 for lower CTP is \$36.83.
 10 Should separate price streams be offered for a nonrenewable and a renewable avoided resource?
 If yes, please explain why and provide a description of the proposed avoided cost pricing methodology.
 In this description include the following: a.
 How proposal meets customer indifference standard b.
 How proposal meets need for transparency c.
 Ability to update avoided costs on a regular basis without the need for an extended regulatory process. n/a Not opposed to separate streams, though renewable not required under PURPA. - The difference between renew and non-renewable should be consistent regardless of resource type - Propose method similar/same as in UM 2001; "Although PAC continues to have concerns with how the RPS compliance value is determined, the current result is a reasonable hedge against future RPA compliance costs." - Given PAC's current REC bank, incremental expenditures for RPS " will not be required for many years."
 PGE recommends subtracting value of environmental attributes from renewable price to value nonrenewable.